axoflow/axosyslog-core-docs/content/install/podman-systemd/_index.md

     Feb 12 09:04:50 <your-hostname> AxoSyslog[2821]: [2024-02-12T14:04:50.806054] syslog-ng starting up; version='4.6.0'
     ```

-1. Send a test message to the service:
+1. Send a test message to the service (requires `nc` to be installed):

     ```shell
     echo '<5> localhost test: this is a test message' | nc localhost 514